Meet the Founder of the First Ethiopian Menstrual Cup Brand

 Young girls sit and listen to discussions during the Noble Cup Menstruation Education Workshop.

-But while menstrual cups are cheaper in the long run, stigma and taboos around periods can make it difficult for people in any culture to try menstrual cups.
+But while menstrual cups are cheaper in the long run, stigma and taboos around periods can make it difficult for people in any culture to try them.

 Families and neighbors are responsible for disposing of their garbage in Ethiopia, and communal trash management can perpetuate even more shame around period products and menstruation.